-For more information about power cords, see "Connecting computer cables" on page 9 below and "Power cord notice" on page 100.
+For more information about power cords, see "Connecting computer cables" on page 12 below and "Power cords" on page 100.

 Moving the stabilizing feet

 The two front feet attached to the bottom of your computer rotate outward 90 degrees to provide additional stability when the computer is upright.